-Phantom Dwellings is an architectural/choreographic installation wherein five episodes in the late-life relationship between Judith and Nugget are transposed into five navigable geographies, exploring the way the imaginary of their private relationship intersected recognizable political geographies across Australia from the mid-1960s til the mid-1990s.
+Artist Anthony Coxeter and Architect Sebastian Silva are back to explore the next stage of their research work.
+Phantom Dwellings is a series of five choreographic/ architectural installations wherein five episodes in the late-life relationship between the poet Judith Wright and the great public servant Nugget Coombs are transposed into navigable geographies, exploring how the imaginary of their private relationship intersected recognizable Australian political geographies from the mid-1960s til the mid-1990s.

 Sebastián Silva is a Chilean-born architect.
 Having previously completed his Masters in Architectural Restoration at the Universidad Politecnica de Cataluña in Barcelona, he has an international portfolio of built work, beginning with innovative social housing projections in Santiago, the collaborative public installation ‘Pavilion 8 Quebradas’, the Observatorio Acustica in Patagonia (an architectural intervention at the convergence of two rivers), and most recently, a German-funded architectural film project in collaboration with the director Ernesto Bauer.

 Monday 18 September 2017 - Wednesday 20 September 2017